Skip to main content

 1. Validation - Checks for cubby.yaml and Docker

-2. Port detection - Finds available ports (default: 3000 for app, 5432 for database)
+2. Port detection - Finds available ports (default: 3000 for app)

 3. Secret injection - Loads local secrets (set via cubby secrets set)